UBS Bank Review 2025 – Pros & Cons

 UBS

 UBS has a long history.
-It started already in 1862 as the Bank of Winterthur.
-It later merged with the Toggenburger bank in 1912 to form the Union Bank of Switzerland (UBS).
-In 1998, they merged with the Swiss Bank Corporation (SBS), another large union bank.
+It started in 1862 as the Bank of Winterthur.
+In 1912, it merged with the Toggenburger Bank to form the Union Bank of Switzerland (UBS).
+In 1998, it merged with the Swiss Bank Corporation (SBS), another large union bank.

 From this point, they became UBS only, not an acronym anymore.
 The bank results from more than 300 financial firms merged over time.
+In 2023, UBS even integrated Credit Suisse (the second largest bank at the time).
 These firms now form a financial giant.

 In 2021, UBS had about 3 million customers in Switzerland.
 They offer many services:

-In this article, I will only focus on the banking packages of UBS.
+In this article, I will only focus on UBS’s banking packages.

 Keep in mind that I have never used UBS myself.
 This review results from all the information I could find from UBS and its customers.